NEI-LSR/ColorShapeConcepts/README.md

 - neurotools==0.0.2

 Fitting the searchlight model in a reasonable amount of time requires a nvidia GPU.
 We used a GTX 4090TI.
-All of these python packages should be installed in you local environment.
+All of these python packages should be installed in your local environment.

 ## Loading data
 Project data can be downloaded from figshare: https://figshare.com/projects/Datasets_for_The_representation_of_object_concepts_across_the_brain_/255242
+_*currently contains data nessecary to run LSDM, other datasets are being added_

 This data can be put into the proper directory structure by downloading the zip file for each separate experiment into this root of this repository, and then running the `collect_from_figshare.sh` shell script to generate the `data` directory.